mhhollomon/gertrude/README.md

 # gertrude
-python database where each row is represented by a file. query language is a mix of something like `pyspark` and `SQL`
+python database where each row is represented by a file.
+The query language is a mix of something like `pyspark` and `SQL`.

 I am creating this as an exercise.
-I would not use it for anything remotely important.
+I would not use it for anything remotely important - at least not yet.

 # Building
 Not currently on pypi or such, so will need to use the following to build